CSCfi/csc-user-guide/docs/computing/nsys.md

 The *nsys* profiling tool collects and views profiling data from the command-line.
 It enables the collection of a timeline of CUDA-related activities on both CPU and GPU, including kernel execution, memory transfers, memory set and CUDA API calls and events or metrics for CUDA kernels.
+The tool is very useful in identifying the bottleneck in an application and indicate kenernels which should be targeted for optimization with the [Nsight Compute](ncu.md) tool.
 Profiling results are displayed in the console after the profiling data is collected, and may also be saved for later viewing by *nsys-ui* tool.